psychobunny/nodebb-plugin-blog-comments/README.md

 This plugin is a folk from [NodeBB Blog Comments](https://github.com/psychobunny/nodebb-plugin-blog-comments), I just added some more features and fixed some bugs to it.

 * Support multiple blogs, use `articleID` and `blogger` to distinguish posts from different blogs, so this is kinda break change to the original nodebb-plugin-blog-comments.
-* Simple script for ghost, hugo, pelican etc, just add a `<script>` node at any place of the page, will support more blog platforms later.
+* Simple script for ghost, hugo, pelican etc, and a general script for any other blogs, just add a `<script>` node at any place of the page, will support more blog platforms later.
 * Use `siteTitle` instead of NodeBB in the `comments.tpl`.
+* Support social sites sharing plugin and upvote and bookmark actions.
+* Two css styles for comments.
 * Fixed some bugs, like escaped title and content problems, profile image display, etc.

 The multiple blogs feature is great, you can see at here: https://v2mm.tech/category/46/blog